OpenZeppelin/compound-monitoring/README.md

 This agent monitors blockchain transactions for events emitted from Compound smart contract addresses.
 Alert type and severity are specified per event per contract address.

+### Price Oracle Monitor

+This agent monitors the UniswapAnchoredProxy contract for PriceGuarded events which indicate that a ValidatorProxy reported a cToken price that is outside of the Uniswap V2 TWAP percent threshold.
+Alert type is set to Degraded and severity is set to High.